zhcmeng/smolagents/docs/source/tutorials/tools.md

 > If you're new to `agents`, make sure to first read the main [agents documentation](./agents).

-### Directly define a tool by subclassing Tool, and share it to the Hub
+### Directly define a tool by subclassing Tool

-Let's take again the tool example from main documentation, for which we had implemented a `tool` decorator.
+Let's take again the tool example from the [quicktour](../quicktour), for which we had implemented a `@tool` decorator.
+The `tool` decorator is the standard format, but sometimes you need more: use several methods in a class for more clarity, or using additional class attributes.

-If you need to add variation, like custom attributes for your tool, you can build your tool following the fine-grained method: building a class that inherits from the [`Tool`] superclass.
+In this case, you can build your tool following the fine-grained method: building a class that inherits from the [`Tool`] superclass.

 The custom tool needs:
 - An attribute `name`, which corresponds to the name of the tool itself.
 The name usually describes what the tool does.
 Since the code returns the model with the most downloads for a task, let's name it `model_download_counter`.